Learning About Search

 You don’t have to be a student to learn about search at a University, there have been an increasing number of annual conferences offered at Stanford, Harvard, Kellogg, MIT Sloan, Booth-Kellogg, and IESE.
 Many have released agendas and videos of the panels on the web for remote viewing after the conference.

-Listening to other searchers
+Listening to Other Searchers

 The search community itself is a great source of information on search.
 In fact, it is one of the first “tests” of your ability to navigate and search for a “prospect”, in this case a specific searcher instead of a seller.
 I recommend that anyone moving forward on this path, that could last from 2 to 20 years, have a conversation with at least 25 searchers before you launch.

-Learning by doing
+Learning by Doing

 Searchers have increasingly used interns over the past 5-10 years for a variety of tasks from industry deep-dives to triggering repetitive email outreach.
 This opens up a great opportunity for a potential searcher to see in-person the challenges and techniques of the process.
 Initiating two “stints” with different searchers as a “productive” intern can provide valuable insight into processes and challenges.
 This may entail some “couch surfing” during a holiday week, but is well worthwhile given the significance of making the decision to search.
 You can “copy shamelessly” the best practices you observe for your own search.

 Max Sadler at Inman Square remembered, “I learned more about search in eight weeks with two searchers than I did in two years of business school.
 Seeing it first-hand really helped me make an educated decision.
-Interns played a key role in my search; I learned how to manage interns by being one myself.”
+Interns also played a key role in my search; I learned how to manage interns by being one myself.”
 Reach out, be flexible, and more importantly find ways to be helpful.
-And remember to “give back” when someone approaches you to learn how your made your own decisions around searching at a similar stage.
+And remember to “give back” when someone approaches you to learn how you made your own decisions around searching at a similar stage.

-Value in stories
+Value in Stories

 They also demonstrate that all searches are different and there is no set formula.
 However, you will get to see how each searcher dealt with a variety of issues from running out of funds and experiencing huge declines in profits right after purchasing, to dealing with big surprises about owners and the inevitable HR issues that searchers face once they own the business.